What Is 1:50 Leverage? A Full View On Risk

 3. Medium (1:50)

-You now control $50 per invested dollar, your risk is outsized.
+$50 is controlled per invested dollar, and risk is outsized.

 4. High (1:100)

-You trade with 100 times larger position sizes, the risk is extremely high and not suited for most traders.
+Position sizes are 100 times larger, and the risk is extremely high—not suited for most traders.

-Amplified losses: The risk of loss is greatly increased when trading with leverage, especially with 50x.
-On a trade where you would normally lose $5, you would now lose $250.
-Be cautious of the loss potential.
+• Amplified losses: The risk of loss is greatly increased when trading with leverage, especially with 50x.
+On a trade where the loss would normally be $5, it becomes $250.
+The loss potential is significant.

-Fast losses: Not only do the losses get bigger, but they amount much faster.
-The loss per pip or loss per point might surprise you when you first attempt to trade with borrowed capital.
+• Fast losses: Not only do the losses get bigger, but they amount much faster.
+The loss per pip or loss per point can surprise traders who first attempt to trade with borrowed capital.

-Complex: Margin adds complexity to trading that you need to adjust to before putting real capital to use.
+• Complex: Margin adds complexity to trading that requires adjustment before putting real capital to use.

 Final words